 It should be considered par for the course by now that there's no one way to be a model.
-Strides in body, racial, and gender inclusivity have turned the runways into celebrations of an infinite amount of identities instead of the homogenous, members-only club they once were.
-And, because of this — and the current state of the union — several models are living their truths in front of the eyes of the industry more than ever.
+Strides in body, racial, and gender inclusivity have turned the catwalks into celebrations of an infinite amount of identities, instead of the homogenous, members-only club they once were.
+And, because of this — and the current state of the union — now more than ever several models are living their truths in front of the eyes of the industry.
 The latest model to use their platform for personal and widespread change is Teddy Quinlivan, who came out as transgender today in a CNN exclusive.

-While Quinlivan is happy to serve as an example to young trans people in and out of the industry, she recalls a time when she was growing up and that wasn't the case and notes that all of her transgender role models, such as Laverne Cox and Janet Mock, are pretty recent.
+While Quinlivan is happy to serve as an example to young trans people in and out of the industry, she recalls that when she was growing up that wasn't the case, and notes that all of her transgender role models - such as Laverne Cox and Janet Mock - are pretty recent.
 "When I was growing up it was all Jerry Springer and Maury Povich.
 I was seeing this exploitation of trans women.
 They were made to seem like a bad joke.
 I felt like that was such a negative portrayal.
 I wasn't like the women on these TV shows, so it gave me a lot of confusion," she told CNN.

 The model hopes her coming out will encourage visibility and acceptance across the industry, encouraging others to give more transgender models platforms to be successful just as they are.
 "I think the fashion industry plays a very crucial role in that," she said.
 "The fashion industry dictates what's in fashion, what's cool, what's acceptable.
 It's not just about who's walking fashion shows...it's about who's on every newsstand in the country."